IndigoUnited/js-dejavu/README_website.md

 Finally, in order to achieve that extra edge, that puts `dejavu` next to vanilla JS in terms of performance, you should run the optimizer that is bundled with the library.
-Note that this step is completely optional, and `dejavu` will still perform faster than the other libraries in most browsers, even if you don't run the optimizer.
-The optimizer will analyse your code, and make some improvements boosting it a bit further.
+Note that this step is completely optional, and `dejavu` will still perform faster than most ibraries, even if you don't run the [optimizer](https://github.com/IndigoUnited/dejavu#optimizer).
+The optimizer will analyse your code and make some improvements, boosting it a bit further.

 You can check the benchmarks in [jsperf](http://jsperf.com/oop-benchmark/58) comparing `dejavu` with other OOP libraries.
 Note that the loose mode is used in this test, simulating a production environment, and both the normal and optimized versions are tested.
+It is important to mention that [JSFace](https://github.com/tnhu/jsface) does not chain prototypes, making the `instanceof` operator useless.